-Current Date Dr. Faculty Candidate 2800 University Blvd.
-North Jacksonville, FL 32211 Dear Dr. Candidate: Thank you for submitting your application for the position of at Jacksonville University.
-We appreciated the opportunity to consider your candidacy.
+Dr. Faculty Candidate 2800 University Blvd.
+North Jacksonville, FL 32211

 Although your credentials are impressive, we are currently pursuing those candidates whose skills and experience more closely match our needs and desires.

 We appreciate the time and effort that you put into the application process and thank you for your interest in Jacksonville University.
 Best wishes for success in your future career endeavors.
-Sincerely, Search Chair